- Home›

 Calcium Gluconate Injection is used to treat or prevent hypocalcemia associated with many conditions, such as eclampsia, hypoparathyroidism, and renal failure.
 It is indicated for conditions like milk fever or paresis puerperalis.
 This drug may be used for many types of animals, including dogs, horses, cows, goats, sheep and pigs.

-Calcium Gluconate is well-absorbed by parenteral administration, and it is an efficient method of providing a high level of calcium to afflicted animals.
+Calcium gluconate is well-absorbed by parenteral administration, and it is an efficient method of providing a high level of calcium to afflicted animals.
+The intravenous route ensures the rapid onset of action, which is crucial in cases of acute hypocalcemia.
+Intramuscular or subcutaneous injections offer a slower release to provide sustained calcium levels in chronic conditions.

-Calcium Gluconate is a mineral that contains 9.3% calcium (about one-third of the calcium that is in calcium chloride).
+Calcium gluconate is a mineral that contains 9.3% calcium (about one-third of the calcium that is in calcium chloride).
 It is the calcium salt of gluconic acid, which is an oxidation product of glucose.
+The compound's relatively low calcium content means that larger volumes may be required to correct severe deficiencies.
+However, its stable and non-irritating properties make it a preferred choice when prolonged administration is needed.

-It is important to note that Calcium Gluconate Injections are intended for animal use only and should be prescribed by veterinary doctors or animal care specialists only.
+Note that these Calcium Gluconate Injections are intended for animal use only and should be prescribed by veterinary doctors or animal care specialists only.
+Incorrect dosage or unintended contaminants might lead to adverse reactions, ranging from mild irritations to severe complications, including hypercalcemia, which can affect heart rhythm and kidney function.
 This drug is not for human use.

-AdvaCare Pharma is a GMP-certified manufacturer of Calcium Gluconate Injection.
-We offer a broad range of high-quality veterinary medications available for distribution.
+AdvaCare Pharma is a GMP-certified manufacturer of Calcium Gluconate Injection for animals, with facilities located in China, India, and the US.
+We offer a broad range of high-quality veterinary medications available for distribution to partners in over 65 countries.

 Why are we a trusted Calcium Gluconate manufacturer?

 Calcium Gluconate Injection is manufactured and globally distributed by AdvaCare Pharma, a leading manufacturer of veterinary injections in the pharmaceutical industry.
-We have been committed to distributing high-quality, GMP-certified veterinary medications for the global market for the past 20 years.
-To ensure that our products meet and surpass our distributors' requirements, we carry out routine internal and third-party facility audits.
+We have been committed to distributing high-quality, GMP-certified veterinary medications for the global market over the past 20 years.
+As a top Calcium Gluconate manufacturer, we ensure that all of our 100+ veterinary injections surpass our distributors' requirements by conducting routine internal and third-party facility audits.

 Uses